At John Stainer, our vision and mission statement is part of everything we do. We will provide your child with…

 In the Autumn term the children all learn about how we are part of different communities, including our school, our local area and being part of a worldwide community.

 As part of this school value we teach the children about equality, freedom and pride during our Black History Week and Culture Day celebrations; also valuing others, becoming better people and the importance of empathy and humanity, and caring for our global community as part of our Harvest Festival.
-Each year we choose a charity to support, and all the children hear about its work, and raise money in a Harvest envelope, and support a cake sale by bringing donations and buying cakes.
-This year we supported the work of UNICEF, and learned about how it cares for young children during disasters like the hurricanes and earthquakes that struck earlier this year.
-We managed to raise an amazing £1012.
+Each year we choose a charity to support, and all the children hear about its work, and donate to their work.

 In the second part of the Autumn term we have our favourite week of the year in John Stainer.

 We celebrate the value of kindness by holding a “Cool To Be Kind week” where everyone in the school performs random acts of kindness, and goes out of their way to do kind things for others.
 Every class performs kind deeds as well, and there is a home learning challenge to do something extraordinarily kind and report back about it.
 It is great to see the whole school putting others first, and going out of their way to think about other people.

 In the first half term of the Spring Term we focus on the value of Friendship.
 All the children come together in this term to learn new ways of co-operation, appreciation of other people, listening to other people’s points of views, as well as forgiveness, loyalty, collaboration, and how they can show great friendship by sticking by someone – no matter what!
 The playground is a great place to see John Stainer children showing the value of Friendship, where the older children actively seek out the younger ones who might not have someone to play with.